-- Use more fresh fruit, vegetables and meat.
-Processed foods usually contain more sodium (Table 1).
+- Consume more fresh fruits and vegetables and unprocessed, lean meats.
+Processed foods usually contain more sodium than whole, minimally processed or unprocessed foods (Table 1).

-- When cooking use canola oil or olive oil, which contain less sodium, instead of butter or margarine.
+- When cooking, use canola oil or olive oil, which contain less sodium than butter or margarine.

 - Check food labels for the words salt or sodium.
 Salt often is used as a preservative or flavoring agent.
 Any ingredient that has sodium, salt or soda as part of its name (monosodium glutamate (MSG), baking soda, and seasoned salt) contains sodium.
-For more information on food labels, see fact sheet Understanding the Food Label.
+For more information on food labels, see handout Reading Food Labels.
 Purchase foods low in sodium (Table 2).

-- Try products such as low or reduced sodium to curb sodium intake.
+- Try products such as low or reduced sodium to curb sodium intake (Table 1).

 - Plan meals that contain less sodium.
 Try new recipes that use less salt and sodium-containing ingredients and seasonings.
 Adjust your own recipes by reducing such ingredients a little at a time.
 Make homemade condiments, dressings and sauces that are low in sodium.